ubicucsd/bootcamp_18_19/2_Python.md

   -if it starts with a ">"-
     -print the line-
 ```
 This is one simple **representation** of how you could achieve this task.
 The **implementation** in Python, as we shall see, uses a loop.
+Which one of the three pseudocode lines above suggests we will need a loop?

 First, however, let's get a sample fasta file.
 Use the following command to download it straight in your working directory: